Special Weather Statement issued for Coastal Duval, Coastal Nassau, South Central Duval by NWS - NewsBreak

 Effective: 2022-06-14 11:00:00 EDT Expires: 2022-06-14 19:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Appling; Atkinson; Bacon; Brantley; Clinch; Coastal Camden; Coastal Glynn; Coffee; Echols; Inland Camden; Inland Glynn; Jeff Davis; Northeastern Charlton; Northern Ware; Pierce; Southern Ware; Wayne; Western Charlton HEAT ADVISORY IN EFFECT FROM 11 AM THIS MORNING TO 7 PM EDT THIS EVENING * WHAT...Peak Heat index values of 107 to 111 degrees across all of Southeast Georgia and 105 to 109 degrees along the I-10 corridor of North Florida. * WHERE...Portions of southeast Georgia and northeast and northern Florida. * WHEN...From 11 AM this morning to 7 PM EDT this evening. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.
+Target Area: Baker; Coastal Duval; Coastal Nassau; Hamilton; Inland Nassau; Northern Columbia; South Central Duval; Southern Columbia; Suwannee; Trout River; Western Duval HEAT ADVISORY IN EFFECT FROM 11 AM THIS MORNING TO 7 PM EDT THIS EVENING * WHAT...Peak Heat index values of 107 to 111 degrees across all of Southeast Georgia and 105 to 109 degrees along the I-10 corridor of North Florida. * WHERE...Portions of southeast Georgia and northeast and northern Florida. * WHEN...From 11 AM this morning to 7 PM EDT this evening. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.

 Comments / 0